 Following this is a detailed description of the work to be done and how many hours it will take to do each line time, as well as the rate of the worker tasked with the job.
 This is then totaled.

 The next section in our work order sample lists the materials needed to complete the job, how much of each, the cost and any applicable tax.
 All this is added to the above total for a subtotal.
 Any additional charges are added to this subtotal to reach the total price of the work order.

 Finally, there’s space to add additional information.
 Then there’s a signature and dateline.
 Again, this is a work order example, but a few tweaks can apply to almost any work order you have to need to produce.

 A work order is in effect a task.
 It’s a way to describe, assign and track a job to make sure it is completed on time and within an agreed-upon budget.
 Managing the creating and flow of a work order as it moves from initiation to execution and completion is key.

-The work order process follows three steps:
+The work order management process follows three simple steps:

 In terms of those who are involved in work order management, they include the person who requested the work, the individual who is authorized to approve it and those who carry it out.

 Having some reporting mechanism will also help to keep track of the work and make sure that it’s finished by the deadline.
 When finished, payment is required, and so payroll needs to be involved to manage any down payments and then final pay.